Hudson Hornet: NASCAR fame

 Overall, Hudson won 27 of the 34 NASCAR Grand National races in 1952, followed by 22 wins of 37 in 1953, and captured 17 of the 37 races in 1954 — "an incredible accomplishment, especially from a car that had some legitimate luxury credentials."

-The original Fabulous Hudson Hornet can be found today fully restored in Ypsilanti, Michigan at the Ypsilanti Automotive Heritage Museum, a facility that was formerly home to Miller Motors, the last Hudson dealership in the world.
+The original Fabulous Hudson Hornet can be found today fully restored in Ypsilanti, Michigan, at the Ypsilanti Automotive Heritage Museum, a facility that was formerly home to Miller Motors, the last Hudson dealership in the world.

 Second generation

-In its final three model years, the Hornet became a product of the newly-formed American Motors Corporation (AMC).
-Following the 1954 merger of the Hudson Motor Car Company and Nash-Kelvinator, Hudson's Detroit manufacturing facility was closed and the production of Hudson models was shifted to Nash's Wisconsin factory.
-No longer built on the "Step-down" platform, all Hornets were now based on the senior Nash models, but featuring distinctive Hudson styling themes and the Hudson straight six was retained as an engine option.
+The second-generation Hornet was produced by the newly formed American Motors Corporation (AMC).
+Following the 1954 merger of the Hudson Motor Car Company and Nash-Kelvinator, Hudson's Detroit manufacturing facility was closed, and Hudson car production was shifted to Nash's Kenosha, Wisconsin, assembly lines.
+No longer built on the "Step-down" platform, all Hornets were now based on designs and components of the large (senior) Nash Statesman/Ambassador models.
+They were badge engineered with distinctive Hudson styling themes.
+To help differentiate the consolidated models, the Hudson straight six was retained as an engine option.